What are the 72 genders?

 Gender identity, gender expression and non-binarity

 Another important concept is gender expression.
-Gender expression describes how someone presents their gender to the outside world.
-This can include clothing, behavior, voice, or appearance.
-Some people express themselves in ways traditionally associated with masculinity or femininity, while others express their gender in more diverse or fluid ways.
+Gender expression describes how a person presents or communicates their gender to the outside world.
+This can include clothing, hairstyle, voice, body language, interests, name, pronouns or overall appearance.

 72 genders summarized in one list